ycabon/presentations/2015-uc-arcgis-js-api-road-ahead/presentation.md

  - Direct benefits:
    - remove inconsistancies between constructor, getter, setter functions, events
-   - one convention everywhere. _"just need to know what property for a sclass"_
+   - one convention everywhere. _"just need to know what properties for a class"_
    - Single object constructor, no more 3+ constructors
    - Leaner SDK: we doc only the properties, the rest is convention